yardokun/google-ux-design-course/README.md

 <img src="images/when-to-design-sprint.png" width="300">

 If you answered yes to any one of these questions, a design sprint might be the right move.

+**Understand**

+The understand phase sets your sprint on the right track and helps your team get a clear picture of the design challenge.
+Your team takes time to learn from experts and engage in creative discussions with a lot of different people from other departments and industries.
+These conversations help you more clearly understand the design challenge.

+But what's the first rule of UX design?
+The user comes first.
+This means everything your team does during the sprint should focus on the user.

+**Ideate**

+You start this phase by coming up with ideas and building off of them to create solutions.
+Once you've got the team thinking, each participant takes time to sketch and present their ideas.
+Don't worry about your drawing skills here, the idea is what matters.

+On top of all the ideating that happens in phase two, you also need to start planning for user testing, which happens in phase five of the sprint.
+During user testing, you'll have a diverse group of people test your product and provide feedback.
+To be able to do this, you need to start recruiting users that fit your target profile now, so the sprint stays on schedule.
+By the time you reach phase three, you have a lot of potential solutions for your design challenge.

+**Decide**

+Now it's time to decide which solutions you want to build.
+Finally, you'll wrap up the day by creating a step-by-step blueprint for your prototype.

+**Prototype**

+You're now ready to build the first version of your new app feature.
+At the end of this phase, you don't need a finished product, just something realistic enough to test with users.
+By focusing only on what the user experiences on their screen, your team creates a working prototype.
+During this phase, you also finish prepping for user testing by confirming the test schedule, finalizing interview questions, and making sure your prototype is good to go.

+**Testing**

+Now it's time to put your prototype in front of users.
+As users test your prototype, you observe how they react and then interview them about their experiences.
+Your team gains critical insight about changes that need to be made before you launch the new feature.

+**Benefits of design sprints**

+- It's all about the user
+- Value every person in the room
+- The best ideas rise to the top
+- Time to focus
+- Lowers risks
+- Versatile scheduling